 British engineers were also closely involved in building railways and improving the road network.

 The development of tourist resorts and wellness centres, grand-hotels and summer and winter sports after 1850 in Switzerland was mainly a British affair.

-Good relations between the two countries are fully intact nowadays.
-Trade, innovation, the world’s best universities and research centres, a global mentality and, above all, a functioning (direct) democracy and an aversion to megalomaniacal projects and dreams have been binding both countries for centuries.
+Good relations between the two countries remain fully intact to this day.
+Trade, innovation, the world’s best universities and research centres, a global mentality and, above all, a functioning (direct) democracy and an aversion to megalomaniacal projects and dreams have created bonds between the two countries over the centuries.